Gerd Schenkel: Career

 On 13 June 2017 Tyro announced that Gerd Schenkel had resigned because he wanted to "pursue other business opportunities and spend more time with his family".
 The Australian Financial Review reported that Schenkel was pursuing "a new banking venture”.
 Schenkel is the Managing Director of consultancy "BGA Digital".

 Prior to Tyro, Gerd Schenkel was the founder and Executive Director of Telstra Digital, the digital division of one of Australia's largest corporations.
 At Telstra, he led the launch of Belong, Telstra's low cost broadband business which as of June 2017 had over 150,000 customers.

 A regular contributor to the Australian business community, in November 2017 was appointed to the Federal Treasurer's Small Business Digitisation Taskforce, which led to the federal Government to provide $37.3 million (over four years from 2018) to support small business' adoption of digital tools and methods.

 In December 2018, Gerd was appointed chairman of Australian FinTech Credit Clear.

 In October 2020, Credit Clear listed on the Australian Stock Exchange via an initial public offering under the ticker symbol CCR.

-In December 2021, Schenkel was appointed to the Board of Genworth, an ASX listed insurer.
+In December 2021, Schenkel was appointed to the Board of Helia (formerly Genworth), an ASX listed insurer.

 In 2021, Credit Clear announced that it acquired ARMA, a debt collections services business to grow its revenue at a cost of $45m.

 In 2021, Schenkel was reported to be part of a "consortium" wanting to acquire ME Bank, but ME Bank was ultimately acquired by Bank of Queensland.

+Since 2010, Schenkel has been providing independent consulting services to global organisations.

+Personal

+Gerd was married and has two daughters, Faedra and Lillie.